Minimally Invasive Knee Replacement (cont.)

 Quadriceps-Sparing Knee Replacement

-Results after quadriceps-sparing knee replacement are dramatically better than results after knee replacements performed through a 4-inch incision using the standard technique.
+Results after quadriceps-sparing knee replacement are generally dramatically better than results after knee replacements performed through a 4-inch incision using the standard technique.
 Benefits include an early return to walking, greatly reduced pain, and a remarkably different overall recovery.
 Scarring and soft tissue trauma underneath the skin are minimal.

 Pain control measures can also speed up recovery.
 A painkiller may be given before the surgery, and a nerve block may be given in the thigh to numb the leg.
 Pain pumps that infuse painkillers into the incision may also be used.
 Early exercise is also encouraged to speed up recovery.

 By a few weeks after surgery, the bone is attached to the metal parts.
 The bone is stable and the implant is durable.
 By not using cement, the surgeon can also avoid using a tourniquet.
 A tourniquet is used by most surgeons in the United States to drain blood from the leg and to shut off the blood supply to the leg during surgery.
-However, restricting this blood flow is known to result in damage to the leg and thigh muscles and to prolong recovery.
+However, restricting this blood flow is known to result in temporary damage to the leg and thigh muscles and to prolong recovery.
 Avoiding use of a tourniquet allows faster recovery.